hl7au/au-fhir-core/input/pagecontent/general-requirements.md

 ##### Must Support - Complex Elements
 Complex elements are composed of primitive and/or other complex elements.
 Elements may have additional rules defined in the profile that also apply, e.g. terminology binding, or invariants.

-For any complex element labeled as *Must Support*, an AU Core Responder **SHALL** be capable of providing at least one of the sub-element values.
+For any complex element labelled as *Must Support*, an AU Core Responder **SHALL** be capable of providing at least one of the sub-element values.
 For some complex types a valid value can be constructed by populating only one sub-element, but usually more than one sub-element is needed.
 An AU Core Requestor **SHALL** be capable of processing the resource with all sub-elements.

-For example, the AU Core MedicationRequest Profile `note` element is labeled *Must Support* and has no *Must Support* sub-elements.
+For example, the AU Core MedicationRequest Profile `note` element is labelled *Must Support* and has no *Must Support* sub-elements.
 When claiming conformance to this profile:
 - AU Core Responders **SHALL** be capable of providing a value in a `MedicationRequest.note` sub-element e.g. `MedicationRequest.note.text`.
 - AU Core Requestors **SHALL** be capable of processing the MedicationRequest resource with a value in `MedicationRequest.note`.

-If any sub-element is labeled as *Must Support*, an AU Core Responder **SHALL** be capable of providing all sub-elements.
+If any sub-element is labelled as *Must Support*, an AU Core Responder **SHALL** be capable of providing all sub-elements.

-For example, if AU Core Patient Profile name element is labeled *Must Support* and has *Must Support* sub-elements "family” and “given”.
+For example, if AU Core Patient Profile name element is labelled *Must Support* and has *Must Support* sub-elements "family” and “given”.
 When claiming conformance to this profile:
 - AU Core Responders **SHALL** be capable of providing a value in `Patient.name.family` and `Patient.name.given`.
 - AU Core Requestors **SHALL** be capable of processing a Patient resource with a value in `Patient.name.family` and `Patient.name.given`.

 ##### Must Support - Resource References
-Some elements labeled as *Must Support* reference multiple resource types or profiles (e.g., Observation.performer).
+Some elements labelled as *Must Support* reference multiple resource types or profiles (e.g., Observation.performer).
 AU Core Responders **SHALL** support at least one referenced resource or profile data type for each element listed in the table below.
 AU Core Requesters **SHALL** support all referenced resources or profiles listed in the table below.

 AU Core Profile |Must Support Element|Reference
 ---|---|---